MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/quickstart-unity.md

    });
    ```

-## Setup the event
+## Example usage

-In this example, we are triggering a custom event from a player.
-The event name is **custom_event_name** and we will increment a statistic **Score** from that custom event and return the result to the player via PubSub.
+In this example, we will use a custom Cloud Script function to increment a statistic, **Score**, and then push a message to the player with the updated player statistics via PubSub.

 1. First we need to create a statistic for Players.
-This is also known as [Leaderboards](../../social/tournaments-leaderboards/index.md).
-Click on Leaderboards and create a new leaderboard with the following settings:
+This is done under [Leaderboards](../../social/tournaments-leaderboards/index.md).
+Click on **Leaderboards** and create a new leaderboard with the following settings:

    ![Leaderboard Statistic Setup](images/leaderboard-setup-score.png)

-2. We need a [CloudScript](../../automation/cloudscript/index.md) that you can run on a player to increment the statistic for the player and then fire your custom event.
+2. We need a [CloudScript](../../automation/cloudscript/index.md) function that you can run on a player to increment the statistic for the player and then fire your custom event.
 You can edit this directly in PlayFab by going to **Automation --> Cloud Script**.
 Add the following handler to your Cloud Script:

    ```javascript